bvoris/osintprofdev/README.md

-# Open Source Intelligence Profiler {STILL IN DEVELOPMENT 10-2022}
+# Open Source Intelligence Profiler
 Created By:Brad Voris <BR />
 Description: This tool gathers information from the end user about a specific target.
 First name, last/surname, location, etc. are gathered to generate a list and scrape specific websites to gather additional information about the target.
 This is a reconnaissance tool that can be used by red teams to help facilitate penetration testing through social engineering.<BR /><BR />